-While their fragrant creamy-white flowers, tucked amid glossy evergreen foliage, make gardenia plants (Gardenia augusta syn.
+While their fragrant, creamy white flowers, tucked amid glossy evergreen foliage make gardenia plants (Gardenia augusta syn.
 G. jasminoides) a popular addition in or around the home, these stunning beauties are not the easiest plants to grow.
-Often gardeners have issues with gardenia buds falling off plant or when gardenia buds won’t bloom.
+Often gardeners have issues with gardenia buds falling off the plant or when gardenia buds won’t bloom.
 Let’s look at some of the issues that can cause this.

 Dropping of Buds on Gardenia Bushes

 A commonly seen problem is gardenia buds falling off plants.
 This can be caused by a variety of things.
 Probably the most common reason for gardenia buds falling off plants is a change in location.
 Gardenias do not like to be disturbed.
 They are extremely sensitive to being moved or even touched.
 Try to keep gardenia flower plants in one location, moving as little as possible.

 Dropping of buds on gardenia bushes can also be due to improper watering.
 Gardenias like to be kept moist.
 If they are allowed to dry out too much, they will respond by dropping their buds.
 Insufficient watering, as well as overly dry air, causes the buds to rot.
 Keep the soil evenly moist and increase humidity levels.

 Even under the best of circumstances, problems with gardenia flower buds happen.
 For instance, one common problem is when gardenia buds won’t bloom.
 Not enough humidity is oftentimes the reason for this, therefore, you should increase the humidity levels in the home using a humidifier or placing a tray of pebbles with water beneath the pot.

 Seasonal changes can also inhibit blooms, as gardenia flowers come in and out of bloom with the seasons.